Parikshit-Wayal/shell_script/README.md

 # shell_script

 ---
+### Review: Key Shell Scripting Points
+echo: outputs text.

+read: grabs user input and stores it.

+if/else/elif: tests conditions and runs code based on them.

+for: repeats actions for each item in a list or set.
+---
 1. Starting a Script (Shebang)
 Shebang tells the computer which shell to use.
 Add this at the very top of your script: